 4. Ebb and Flow Systems

 Sometimes called a flood and drain system, home hydroponic gardeners have fallen head over heels in love with everything that this system has to offer.
+It’s a dance of nourishment, where the grow bed is periodically flooded with nutrient solution and then gracefully drained back.

 - Learn More: Ebb and Flow Systems: Complete Guide